Oligosoma albornense: Habitat

 The Alborn Coal Mine had been abandoned for 30 years when this species was first found around discarded mining machinery, in an area that had been cleared but was filled with regenerating native vegetation.
 Their preferred habitat may be native shrubland and gaps in beech forest.
 It has also been found in nearby pākihi wetland and seems tolerant of wet conditions; when the pākihi floods during heavy rain, the skinks climb to logs and high points to keep clear of the water.

 Conservation

 O. albornense is classified as "Nationally Critical" in the Department of Conservation's New Zealand Threat Classification System.
 Before 2015 there were only 7 records of the species, and by 2017 less than 20 individuals had ever been seen.
-Recent searches of the 2 ha habitat have found only a single individual.
+A 2019 study reported only a single individual in a search of the 2 ha habitat.
 Their very small range makes them vulnerable to extinction, and they are probably being preyed upon by mice, rats, mustelids, and weka.
+In 2025 it was estimated that only 30 skinks remain, down from 50–60 in 2023, due to predation by mice.

 The skink habitat is off-limits to vehicles, but in November 2020 four-wheel-drive vehicles drove over and through the habitat, churning up terrain and destroying skink-monitoring pit covers.
 Vandals cut down trees to make tracks, destroyed fences and gates, and turned part of the habitat into a "mud hole".
+The Department of Conservation plans to build a fence around the skinks' habitat during 2025.